poglodjan/R-practise/readme.txt

-It contains my student work from first semester in Warsaw University of Technology and some other projects
+It contains my student work from Warsaw University of Technology and some other projects